 - M.D., Sofia Medical Academy, 1979

-Following receiving a MD degree from the Sofia Medical Academy, Dr. Mutafova-Yambolieva practiced medicine and received specialty training in cardiology, pharmacology and therapeutics.
-She then received a Ph.D. degree in Pharmacology and Physiology from the Sofia Medical Academy and studied mechanisms of adrenergic and purinergic cotransmission in the peripheral nervous system.
+After receiving an MD degree from the Sofia Medical Academy, I practiced medicine and received specialized training in internal medicine, cardiology, and pharmacology and therapeutics.
+I then received a Ph.D. degree in Pharmacology and Physiology from the Sofia Medical Academy and studied mechanisms of adrenergic and purinergic cotransmission in the peripheral nervous system.

-In 1993 Dr. Mutafova-Yambolieva was awarded Fellowship from the Fogarty International Center of the National Institutes of Health to continue her studies in mechanisms of plurichemical neurotransmission in the Department of Pharmacology at the University of Nevada School of Medicine in Reno.
-She was then recruited to a faculty position in the Department of Physiology and Cell Biology at UNSOM and is now a Professor in the same Department.
-Her research is focused on neuroeffector mechanisms in the peripheral and central nervous systems with emphasis on purinergic neurotransmission.
-She teaches medical students in cardiovascular physiology and graduate students in neuroscience.
+In 1993 I was awarded a Fellowship from the Fogarty International Center of the National Institutes of Health (NIH) U S A to continue my studies on mechanisms of plurichemical neurotransmission in the Department of Pharmacology at the University of Nevada School of Medicine (UNSOM) in Reno.
+This was followed by a postdoctoral fellowship in microelectrode methodologies in vascular research in the Department of Physiology and Cell Biology at UNSOM.
+I was then recruited to a faculty position in the same department and am now a Professor of Physiology and Cell Biology at UNSOM, Reno.
+My research is focused on neuroeffector mechanisms in the peripheral and central nervous systems with emphasis on purinergic neurotransmission and cotransmission, and has been continuously funded by the National Institutes of Health and the American Heart Association.
+I teach medical students in cardiovascular physiology and graduate students in neuroscience.

-Recently, we demonstrated that beta-nicotinamide adenine dinucleotide (NAD) is released along with norepinephrine and adenosine 5'-triphosphate (ATP) during nerve stimulation in blood vessels and visceral smooth muscles from a large variety of species as well as in brain neurons.
-NAD, not previously considered a player at the neuroeffector junction, meets key criteria defining a neurotransmitter and neuromodulator.
-In some systems, NAD mimics the endogenous purine neurotransmitter better than ATP, thus adding novel perceptions to the concept of plurichemical neurotransmission.
-Moreover, our most recent research suggests that multiple purine nucleotides, including "primary" purines such as NAD and ATP, as well as their immediate or distant metabolites, could also be involved in neurotransmission.
+Recently, my laboratory demonstrated that beta-nicotinamide adenine dinucleotide (NAD) is released along with norepinephrine and adenosine 5'-triphosphate (ATP) during nerve stimulation in blood vessels and visceral smooth muscles from a large variety of species as well as in brain neurons.
+NAD, not previously considered a player at the neuroeffector junction, meets key requirements defining a neurotransmitter and a neuromodulator.
+In some systems, NAD mimics the endogenous purine neurotransmitter better than ATP, thus adding novel aspects to the concept of plurichemical neurotransmission.
+Our research also suggests that multiple purine nucleotides, including "primary" purines such as NAD and ATP, as well as their immediate or distant metabolites such as ADP ribose and ADP, could also be involved in neurotransmission.
+Most recently, we demonstrated that uridine adenosine tetraphosphate (Up4A), a unique molecule containing both adenine and uridine moieties, is a novel neurogenic regulator of the gastrointestinal system.
 The next logical step is to determine the functional correlates of these phenomena using models corresponding to physiological and pathological conditions in humans.
 We use neurochemistry, protein biochemistry, immunohistochemistry, functional and molecular biology techniques to study mechanisms of neurotransmission from mice with specific gene deletions, to genetically hypertensive animals, to human and non-human primates.
 This work has occasioned stimulating collaborations with other investigators in the department, the school and other places in the USA.